EunahYang/eunahyang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I am Eunah(pronounce: ɯna) and I study network neuroscience.
-I'm interested on how all of us are different and feels similar at the same time.
+I'm interested on why do individuals interpret and adapt to the world differently?
+Individuals show distinct patterns of perception, attention, cognitive processes, and adaptability to external stimuli/demands.
+I want to focus on heterogeneity not as noise but as meaningful variability that is ignored and flattened during case-control studies.
 For more about my research directions and evolving interests, please [click here](https://eunahyang.github.io/Research%20Interests/).

 Currently, I'm a research assistant at Samsung Medical Center (SMC), working with [Prof. Kwangsun Ray Yoo](https://scholar.google.com/citations?user=Y6ogPgMAAAAJ&hl=ko).
 I use brain MRIs to quantify? brain networks and .

 Before this, I received my M.S. in the Dept. of Bio and Brain Engineering at KAIST, under the supervision of [Prof. Yong Jeong](https://scholar.google.com/citations?user=zsVfg6sAAAAJ&hl=ko).
 [My project](https://eunahyang.github.io/projects/pd-amyloid/) explored Parkinson's disease heterogeneity from a mixed-pathological perspective, focusing on the cognitive and neuropsychiatric burdens beyond motor deficits.

 Earlier, I earned my B.S. in Life Sceince at GIST, where I did my [very first research internship](https://eunahyang.github.io/projects/eosinophil-bbb/) in [Prof. Tae Kim](https://scholar.google.com/citations?user=A_diSGUAAAAJ&hl=en)'s lab.
 I explored how eosinophilia-induced hypoxia affects brain vasculature integrity in mice.

 <!--
 Formats:
 Link to your favorite [subreddit](http://reddit.com).